GIT-PROTONU/Holltesizer-LCD-Module/README.md

 # Holltesizer-LCD-Module
-Arduino and accompanying Processing code to get the currently selected Scene and Track in Ableton Live 10.
+Arduino and accompanying Processing code to get the currently selected Scene and Track in Ableton Live 10 on a LCD display.

-<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FHolltmusic%2Fvideos%2F775500229310724%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>
+Works by having a Processing program talk to Ableton 10 using the OSC message protocol to view the data on a 16 character display driven by an Arduino Uno.
+The two are connected using a serial port and the OSC protocol withing Processing is handeld by the OSCP5 Library from Andreas, thanks on you mate!